Microglia: History

 The ability to view and characterize different neural cells including microglia began in 1880 when Nissl staining was developed by Franz Nissl.
 Franz Nissl and William Ford Robertson first described microglial cells during their histology experiments.
 The cell staining techniques in the 1880s showed that microglia are related to macrophages.
 The activation of microglia and formation of ramified microglial clusters was first noted by Victor Babeş while studying a rabies case in 1897.
 Babeş noted the cells were found in a variety of viral brain infections but did not know what the clusters of microglia he saw were.
 The Spanish scientist Santiago Ramón y Cajal defined a "third element" (cell type) besides neurons and astrocytes.
 Pío del Río Hortega, a student of Santiago Ramón y Cajal, first called the cells "microglia" around 1920.
 He went on to characterize microglial response to brain lesions in 1927 and note the "fountains of microglia" present in the corpus callosum and other perinatal white matter areas in 1932.
-After many years of research Rio Hortega became generally considered as the "Father of Microglia."
+After many years of research Rio Hortega became generally considered as the "father of microglia".
 For a long period of time little improvement was made in our knowledge of microglia.
 Then, in 1988, Hickey and Kimura showed that perivascular microglial cells are bone-marrow derived, and express high levels of MHC class II proteins used for antigen presentation.
 This confirmed Pio Del Rio-Hortega's postulate that microglial cells functioned similarly to macrophages by performing phagocytosis and antigen presentation.

+At the end of the 20th century, the experimental psychology group at Oxford University classified microglial cells into 3 types according to their morphology, tissue location and duration of phagocytic activity.
+Today, many researchers around the world are trying to establish a relationship between microglial cell morphology and the levels of expression of immune mediators by microglial cells, using different software.

 Forms

 Microglial cells are extremely plastic, and undergo a variety of structural changes based on location and system needs.
 This level of plasticity is required to fulfill the vast variety of functions that microglia perform.
 The ability to transform distinguishes microglia from macrophages, which must be replaced on a regular basis, and provides them the ability to defend the CNS on extremely short notice without causing immunological disturbance.
 Microglia adopt a specific form, or phenotype, in response to the local conditions and chemical signals they have detected.
+It has also been shown, that tissue-injury related ATP signalling plays a crucial role in the phenotypic transformation of microglia.